OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Sunstone
 ================================================================================

-- Remote connections to Guacamole from Sunstone have a mouse related issue, however noVNC can still be used if needed.
 - Guacamole RDP as is currently shipped in OpenNebula does not support NLA authentication.
 You can follow `these instructions <https://www.parallels.com/blogs/ras/disabling-network-level-authentication/>`__ in order to disable NLA in the Windows box to use Guacamole RDP within Sunstone.

 Install Linux Graphical Desktop on KVM Virtual Machines